hlf-go/writing-chaincode/README.md

 The purpose of this article is to provide you with 1) minimal knowledge of Go, and 2) a view of developing chaincode from coding (not abstract) perspective.
 Armed with these basic knowledger you will be able to extend the knowledge to do advance chaincode development.

 This article is intended for anyone with programming experience but having no or very little experience of Go and chaincode development.
-You will be expected to know concepts compilation and packaging as Go is a compiled, not scripting, langauge.
+You are expected to know concepts compilation and packaging as Go is a compiled, not scripting, langauge.

 If you are already an experience Go developer please refer to [hyperledger fabric documentation for advance instruction](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html).